 Not having a big enough down payment can add financial burdens you really don’t want to worry about.
 Buying a home is about smart investments, not getting hopelessly into debt.
 If you don’t have a big enough down payment you reduce your overall purchasing budget OR increase your mortgage payments.
 As a rule, you need:

-- 5% for homes priced below $500,000
+• 5% for homes priced below $500,000

-- 5% if the first $500,000 plus 10 percent of the remaining amount for homes priced between $500,000 and $999,999
+• 5% if the first $500,000 plus 10 per cent of the remaining amount for homes priced between $500,000 and $999,999

-- 20% for homes $1 million or more
+• 20% for homes $1 million or more

 If you have a down payment under 20% you need default insurance to get a mortgage which is an added expense.
 Ideally, you should target 20% for your ideal down payment because in Toronto it’ll be hard to find a home under $500,000.

-Your experiencing some uncertainty in your life:
+You’re experiencing some uncertainty in your life:

-The real estate market real isn’t ideal:
+The real estate market isn’t ideal:

 There are some real estate market situations that could be good reason to wait.
 This would include high interest rates, or low inventory.
-Both of these things will impact your mortgage payments and might even interfere with your ability to pass the mortgage stress test.
-In this case what we advise is you make sure you get mortgage pre-approval so you understand a) if you will qualify and b) for how much.
+Both things will impact your mortgage payments and might even interfere with your ability to pass the mortgage stress test.
+In this case what we advise is you make sure you get mortgage pre-approval so you understand a) If you will qualify and b) for how much.
 Although we always advise our buyers to get pre-approval, in a high interest sellers’ market it’s a must.
 This is because a sellers’ market means there’s less inventory, so the competition is high.
 It’s bidding war city, the most stressful time to start a house hunt.
 As a result, you could end up overpaying for a home.
 With pre-approval you can go into bidding wars better prepared because you know your ultimate budget cap.
 Also, we’ll always discourage you from overpaying, and use our ninja negotiation skills to ensure you come out the winner.

 Second, Hoping House Prices Will Drop

-Third, All Time Low Interest Rates
+Third, All Time High Interest Rates

 The Bottom Line

 The best time to buy a home is when you feel financially stable, have a respectable down payment saved and know you can pass the mortgage stress test.
-Since odds weigh heavily on the side of upward price trends regardless of the market, once you have your finances in a neat little row, it’s the best indicator for timing your house purchase right.
+Since odds way heavily on the side of upward price trends regardless of the market, once you have your finances in a neat little row, it’s the best indicator for timing your house purchase right.
 Waiting for prices to drop on the other hand, is most assuredly the wrong strategy since this is very unlikely to happen.